karakun/karakun.github.io/_posts/2025-12-15-AI-Retrofit.md

   image: 'books'
 ---

 Adding AI-powered capabilities to existing enterprise systems is often complex, especially when modernization or migration to new frameworks is not immediately feasible.
 However, it is possible to retrofit an application with a natural language interface while keeping the original business logic untouched.

-This post walks through how to integrate **AI-based request generation** for an existing search API, focusing on **structured outputs**, **tooling**, and **validation**, while discussing real-world obstacles.
+This post walks through how to integrate **AI-based request generation** for an existing search API, focusing on **structured outputs**, **tooling**, and **validation**, while discussing some real-world obstacles.
+This example represents a simpler case where tool calls are fast and have no side effects.
+It allows us to focus on the interaction between the LLM, the tools, and the structured output without introducing external dependencies, complex state handling, or repeated tool calls.

 ## 1. The Idea: Let the AI Build Your Request Objects